Keeper-Security/Commander/keepercommander/plugins/awspswd/README.md

 4) The plugin will use the 'Login' field as the AWS account username and 'Password' field as AWS account password.

-After rotation is completed, the Access Key ID and Secret Key are stored in Keeper custom fields 'cmdr:aws_key_id'  and 'cmdr:aws_key_secret'.
-Any Keeper user or Keeper Shared Folder associated with the record is updated instantly.

 ### Auto-command execution

 You can also automate password resets using this plugin